fotistsakiris/Ideej-k-fkjsdfio/README.md

 ### DONE! fix bug: ProductsOverViewScreen and AdminProductsScreen shows no products available just before loading them, while it should show the spinner.
 ### DONE! fix bug: favorite (in ProductsDetailScreen) snaps back to false if you go back to ProductsOverviewScreen and forth to ProductsDetailScreen.
 ### fix bug: in cartScreen the order of the products changes when you change the amount of the second...
+### fix bug: When logging or singing in you need to click back to the email input field other wise the passward in ommited...

 # Packages installed:
 ### redux react-redux react-navigation react-navigation-stack react-navigation-header-buttons, react-navigation react-navigation-tabs react-navigation react-navigation-drawer